NDevTK/AntiXSLeaks/README.md

 If a protected origin redirects to a URL based XSS on the same-origin it will be allowed.

 ## Manifest v3
-This extension uses webRequestBlocking since blocking is based on the headers recived.
+This extension uses webRequestBlocking since blocking is based on the headers received.
 In order to do this the extension must be force installed with manifestv3.json
 https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#when-use-blocking-webrequest